Tenfleques/pbp4clustering/README.md

 ### Adding New Datasets

 1. Add dataset loading function to `src/data/loader.py`
-2. Update the `DatasetTransformer` class
+2. Update the `ConsolidatedDatasetLoader` class
 3. Add dataset to the available datasets list

 ### Code Style